Follow

 • Gulf News and Khaleej Times classifieds – they publish Walk in interview in Dubai listings daily

-• LinkedIn – companies often announce Walk in interview in Dubai events here
+• LinkedIn – companies often announce interview in Dubai events here

 • Facebook groups – there are several dedicated to job seekers in Dubai

-• Shozon – the jobs section often lists Walk in interview in Dubai opportunities
+• Shozon – the jobs section often lists interview in Dubai opportunities

 • Company websites – check careers pages regularly

-I found my current job through a Walk in interview in Dubai announcement on a Facebook group called “Dubai Job Seekers.”
+I found my current job through a interview in Dubai announcement on a Facebook group called “Dubai Job Seekers.”
 Sometimes the less obvious sources have the best opportunities!

 Success Story: How I Landed My Current Role Through a Walk in Interview in Dubai

-Let me share how I actually landed my current marketing position through a Walk in interview in Dubai last year:
+Let me share how I actually landed my current marketing position through a interview in Dubai last year:

 The Walk in interview in Dubai process included: